hackerschoice/hackerschoice.github.io/segfault/gui/index.md

 ## IT'S BUGGERED

 Some applications may not work.
 Chances are that your server does not have enough memory.
-Be a __badass__ and [buy an upgrade](../buy-an-upgrade) to make all applications work flawlessly.
+Be a __badass__ and [upgrade your server](../upgrade) to make all applications work flawlessly.

 ## Contact